A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Acknowledgment

 \section{Acknowledgment}

-J. Das is thankful to the University Grants Commission, Government of India for partial financial support.
 M. Biswas is happy to acknowledge JRF from the Council of Scientific and Industrial Research, Government of India.
 D. Mondal thanks SERB (Project No. ECR/2018/002830/CS), Department of Science and Technology, Government of India, for financial support and IIT Tirupati for the new faculty seed grant.